The Secret of the Nautilus

-The Secret of the Nautilus (Le Secret du Nautilus, known as The Mystery of the Nautilus in the US) is a 2002 adventure video game, inspired by Jules Verne's science fiction novel Twenty Thousand Leagues Under the Sea.
+The Secret of the Nautilus (Le Secret du Nautilus, known as The Mystery of the Nautilus in the US) is a 2002 adventure video game, inspired by Jules Verne's 1870 science fiction novel Twenty Thousand Leagues Under the Seas.
 It was developed by Cryo Interactive and released for Microsoft Windows based PCs.

 Development

-The characters in The Secret of the Nautilus are based on original 19th century engravings as published in Jules Verne's novel Twenty Thousand Leagues Under the Sea, despite the game taking place in the 21st century.
+The characters in The Secret of the Nautilus are based on original 19th century engravings as published in Jules Verne's 1870 novel Twenty Thousand Leagues Under the Seas, despite the game taking place in the 21st century.
 These characters include Némo, and a giant octopus.
-The game is similar in theme to The Adventure Company's later games which include Return to Mysterious Island, Return to Mysterious Island 2, and Voyage: Inspired by Jules Verne.
+The game is similar in theme to The Adventure Company's later games which include Return to Mysterious Island and its sequel, and Voyage: Inspired by Jules Verne.

 An official press release launching the game was published in Aachen in January 2002.
-In February 2002, Adventure Archiv released a preview and reported the game was due to be released on European shelves in March of that year.
+One month later, Adventure Archiv released a preview and reported the game was due to be released on European shelves in March of that year.
 The preview displayed the main character with new facial features.
 Cryo Interactive also assigned the project to the new development studio T-Bot, which incorporated a new game design.
-The game was also reported to be coming out on CD and DVD for the MAC, however the release dates of these versions were not yet known.
+The game was also reported to be coming out on CD and DVD for the MAC, but the release dates of these versions were not yet known.